-In this factsheet we outline the basic points to consider when HMRC deem your activities as a day trader to be that of an individual carrying on a self-employed activity.
+In this factsheet we outline the basic points to consider when HMRC guidance dictates that you are a self-employed day trader.

 Unless you decide to incorporate your day trading business and operate via a Limited company, then you will be a sole trader.
 Unlike operating a Limited company where the Limited company is a separate legal entity to the individual running the company; being a sole trader means that there is no distinction between the individual running the business and the business itself.

 As a sole trader, the income and expenditure arising from the business is attributed directly to the sole trader.
 This means that the profits earned, net of expenses, are the sole trader’s own (after the payment of any taxes due).
 Subject to having paid the correct amount of tax, the sole trader can draw money arising from their self-employment earnings at their choosing.
 This is in contrast to operating a Limited company, where drawing money from the company will trigger a tax event.
 That is, that every time the owner of a company wanted to pay themselves from their Limited company, they would have to pay tax on that payment in one form or another.
 Please see our Limited company factsheet for further information.

 As a new self-employed business, you will have to register for Self-Assessment and Class 2 National Insurance Contributions (NICs) as soon as possible after you know that your day trading activities will be that of a sole trader.
 In addition to paying Class 2 NICs, a sole trader also has a liabiity to Class 4 NICs.
 Where Class 2 NICs are a flat rate charge, Class 4 NICs are based on profits*.

 You must register with HMRC when you are recently self-employed, even if you’ve submitted self-assessment tax returns previously.
 Please see the link to HMRC’s website which provides details and states the deadline that must be met for registering a self-employed business with HMRC: